Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Residency Regulations for Degree Completion

 Residency regulations for degree completion are determined by each college.
 In some cases, residency refers to a certain number of University of Saskatchewan credit units to be completed toward a program of study.
 These credit units may be completed online, by distance, or in-person, but must be awarded by the University of Saskatchewan.
-In other cases, residency refers specifically to the length of time a student must be physically present at the University of Saskatchewan while completing his/her program of study.
+In other cases, residency refers specifically to the length of time a student must be physically present at the University of Saskatchewan while completing their program of study.

 Similar to fields of study, teaching areas require the completion of a number of prescribed courses in a specific subject or discipline.
 Teaching areas, however, are specific to the Bachelor of Education (B.Ed.) and the Bachelor of Music (B.Mus.(Mus.Ed.)) degree programs.
 As defined by University Course Challenge (September 2011), teaching areas represent disciplinary fields developed by the Saskatchewan Ministry of Education in order to align with the Saskatchewan pre-kindergarten to grade twelve curriculum areas.